 During a spending fast, you become more aware of your spending habits and patterns.
 This heightened awareness can lead to a better understanding of your financial situation, enabling you to make more informed decisions about future purchases.
 The challenge forces you to differentiate between wants and needs, helping you prioritize your spending on essential items and savings.

 Most of us can easily spend anywhere from at least $20 to more than $50 a day without giving those purchases a thought.
-However, if you’re on a spending fast, you’ll notice every dollar spent.
+However, if you’re on a no-spend challenge, you’ll notice every dollar spent.
 And when you set your spending fast goals, you’ll probably find several expenses or daily purchases you can do without to save money.